JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra.md

 ## Default excluded paths

-If the build is set up to checkout on the agent, by default Swabra ignores all `.svn`, `.git`, `.hg`, `CVS` folders and their content.
+If the build is set up to checkout on the agent, by default Swabra ignores all `.svn`, `.git`, `.hg`, `CVS` directories and their content.
 To turn off this behaviour, specify an empty `swabra.default.rules` configuration parameter.

 ## Installing Handle